 In oversold situations, frequent flyers in premium economy are far more likely to get the “‘magic beep” to say they’ve been upgraded than those at the back, and while it’s never worth banking on this sort of thing, it’s “a thing”.

 So How Much Extra Is Premium Economy Worth?

-On a “per sector”- aka one flight – basis, I’d say premium economy is rarely worth more than $250 more than economy, but that doesn’t mean it can’t be worth more.
-If it’s a shorter flight under 5 hours, I’d say it’s only really worth much extra if you’re really tall or really need the extra points.
+On a “per sector”- aka one flight – basis, I’d say premium economy is rarely worth more than $250 more than economy, but that doesn’t mean it can’t be worth more, or much less.
+If it’s on a shorter flight under 5 hours, I’d say it’s only really worth much extra if you’re really tall or really need the extra points.

 It’s definitely worth adding premium economy to your flight deal alerts this year as more airlines add the cabin onto new routes.
 There have been some shockingly low fares at prices quite near budget economy recently and when it’s like that, it’s time to pounce!
 It’s almost always worth it if the cost is just marginal.